Sylvia M. Crowder

 CA Common Core Standards Info Links: CA State PTA and CA Department of Education

 SPECIAL NEEDS/EFMP -- The EFMP-FS coordinator is Kevin Hamilton.
 You can contact him via email at email@example.com or call (707) 424-4342.
 If you have a child or children enrolled in the Exceptional Family Member Program (EFMP), please contact Kevin for area resources and additional information.
 We also have the Special Needs Task Force, whose focus is to help build community, provide outreach, and bring awareness to and for our special needs families.
 The task force meets monthly.
 Everyone is welcome to participate.
 The EFMP-FS also has a Facebook page.
 Search for "EFMP Travis AFB" and send a friend request to join!

 There are several private schools in our area; the majority are faith-based.
 Private pre-K thru 12th grade schools must register with the state.
 Travis AFB does NOT endorse any private school.

 The private schools our military families most seem to prefer are Vacaville Christian Schools (pre-K thru 12th), Bethany Lutheran School (pre-K thru 8th), and Notre Dame Catholic School (pre-K thru 8th).
 These three schools are located in Vacaville.
 Another private school used by our military families is Solano Christian Academy (pre-K thru 8th), in Fairfield.
-Again, listing the above schools does NOT imply endorsement from me or any Travis AFB agency.
+Again, listing the above schools does NOT imply endorsement from me or any unit or agency on Travis AFB.